What Are Corporate Bonds And Why You Should Invest In It?

 Maturity/Duration riskThis is the risk associated with the amount of time/duration an investor’s money will be invested.Assets with a lower maturity period (3 to 24 months) have a lower risk compared to assets with maturity periods > 24 months.

 Liquidity riskThe ease with which investors may sell the investment and recover the invested amountThis is a subjective risk depending on how important the liquidity of funds is to an investor.
-Listed Bonds can, by definition, be traded in the secondary market, whereas it is extremely difficult to find purchasers for unlisted bonds in the secondary market therefore means that the investment amount is locked in till the maturity period.
+Listed Bonds can, by definition, be traded in the secondary market, whereas it is extremely difficult to find purchasers for unlisted bonds in the secondary market; therefore, it means that the investment amount is locked in till the maturity period.

 Structure riskThe Structure of a bond helps identify what recourse an investor has in case of a default.
 A bond that is secured by an asset, for example, is lower risk.A secured bond represents a lower risk compared to an unsecured bond.